Lyme Disease and Insect-borne Illness

 - Lyme Disease can evade the immune system and may not show up on diagnostic Lyme tests.

-Multi-Faceted, Holistic Approach to Lyme Disease and Opportunistic Co-Infections
+Multi-Faceted, Integrative Medical Approach to Lyme Disease and Co-Infections

 We find that no one treatment option works best for everyone and the Lyme Disease treatment plan must be customized based on history, physical exam and symptoms.
 We participate in the following communities for the most up to date Lyme Disease information: ILADS, Burrascano, Buhner, Klinghardt.